J. Posadas: Atomic war

 This stance was made more specific at a 1966 meeting of the International Secretariat, where a manifesto written by Posadas was adopted:

-"After destruction commences, the masses are going to emerge in all countries – in a short time, in a few hours.
-Capitalism cannot defend itself in an atomic war except by putting itself in caves and attempting to destroy all that it can.
-The masses, in contrast, are going to come out, will have to come out, because it is the only way to survive, defeating the enemy… The apparatus of capitalism, police, army, will not be able to resist… It will be necessary to organise the workers' power immediately."

 One of the best-known positions of J. Posadas was his enthusiasm for nuclear war.
 More precisely, at the height of the Cold War, Posadas thought that nuclear war was inevitable.
 His idea was that rather than wait for the forces of capitalism, the nuclear-armed socialist states should launch a preemptive attack that would destroy the nuclear capabilities of capitalist countries.
 Additionally, he believed that this sort of catastrophe could spark the world revolution.

 Posadas vocally opposed the Partial Test Ban Treaty signed in 1963 by the United States, the Soviet Union, and the United Kingdom, believing that a nuclear war between the US and the Soviet Union was inevitable and desirable, and would create the conditions for socialism, with the "workers' states" winning and resetting society.

-Outlook towards the Soviet-Block regimes
+Outlook towards the Soviet-Bloc regimes

-The Posadists held to mainstream Trotskyist notions of describing the Soviet Republics that were established with the end of World War 2 as "deformed workers' states" based on the existence of generally nationalized mean of production, but unlike the rest of the Trotskyist movement, Posadas went further, declaring other Regimes (such as "Syria, Egypt, Iraq, Mali, Guinea, Congo Brazzaville etc.") - sometimes with, sometimes without clarifying adjectives - to be "workers' states".
+The Posadists held to mainstream Trotskyist notions of describing the Soviet Republics that were established with the end of World War 2 as "deformed workers' states" based on the existence of generally nationalized means of production, but unlike the rest of the Trotskyist movement, Posadas went further, declaring other Regimes (such as "Syria, Egypt, Iraq, Mali, Guinea, Congo Brazzaville etc.") – sometimes with, sometimes without clarifying adjectives – to be "workers' states".

-The justifications for these classifications as well as the explanations for the supposed progressive role of these regimes were compiled into Posadas' 1969 book "The Revolutionary State".
+The justifications for these classifications as well as the explanations for the supposed progressive role of these regimes were compiled into Posadas' 1969 book The Revolutionary State.